ysBach/SNU_AOpython/_sources/chaps/prerequisites/00-1_Softwares.md

 The name of the environment, ``iraf``, is ``iraf27`` in the original official website, but I just prefer ``iraf`` because it's shorter.
 You can set it as any name you like.
 ```

 ## Editors

-There are bunch of different editors (including IDEs = Integrated Development Environment) to edit the codes.
+There are a bunch of different editors (including IDEs = Integrated Development Environments) to edit the codes.
 As of 2023, I guess the simplest choice would be [Microsoft Visual Studio Code (VS Code)](https://code.visualstudio.com/).
 As VS Code is a bit heavy when all linting options are turned on, you may prefer to use simpler text editors for quick edits.

-Other people may prefer **spyder**, **Sublime Text 3**, **Atom**, **Wing** IDE, **PyDev**, **PyCharm**, and even **VI** (vim) or **Emacs**.
-(Recently, vast majority of sublime text and atom users have migrated to VS code, AFAIK).
+Other people may prefer **spyder**, **Sublime Text 3**, **Atom**, **Wing** IDE, **PyDev**, **PyCharm**, and even **VI** (Vim) or **Emacs**.
+(Recently, the vast majority of sublime text and atom users have migrated to VS Code, AFAIK.).

-If you can, I recommend using VI as a sub editor, or at least learn how to use it.
-I don't use VI just because for me it is too difficult to use it.
+If you can, I recommend using VI as a sub-editor, or at least learning how to use it.
+I don't use VI just because it is too difficult for me to use it.

 +++

 ## Image Displayer

-In astronomical image reduction process, you need some tools to display images on computer screen to interactively investigate the images.
-There is a *historical standard*, which is kind of an *affiliated package of IRAF*, [SAO ds9](http://ds9.si.edu/site/Download.html).
+In the astronomical image reduction process, you need some tools to display images on a computer screen to interactively investigate the images.
+There is a *historical standard* that is kind of an *affiliated package of IRAF*, [SAO DS9](http://ds9.si.edu/site/Download.html).
 Some people (especially amateurs) use [Maxim DL](http://diffractionlimited.com/product/maxim-dl/) or other programs, but they are mostly commercial.
 In the future, as Python gets more and more attention, Ginga (see below) will be another powerful option.
-I am not sure when Ginga will become quite *perfect*, but until then, I recommend you to use both of them.
-Their pros and cons will be explained from now.
+I am not sure when Ginga will become quite *perfect*, but until then, I recommend you use both of them.
+Their pros and cons will be explained now.

 ### SAO ds9

-Many useful documentations and YouTube videos: [SAOImageDS9 - Documentation](https://sites.google.com/cfa.harvard.edu/saoimageds9/documentation?authuser=0) (retrieved 2022-11-30).
+Many useful documents and YouTube videos: [SAOImageDS9 - Documentation](https://sites.google.com/cfa.harvard.edu/saoimageds9/documentation?authuser=0) (retrieved 2022-11-30).

 ```{note}
 Among the materials, I think this [lecture note by George J. Bendo](https://github.com/ysBach/SNU_AOclass/blob/master/references/S01_BendoGJ_2020_DS9.pdf) (or also at http://www.jb.man.ac.uk/~gbendo/Sci/Pict/DS9guide.pdf) is a perfect DS9 tutorial.